EytanKats/edu_resources/wish_lists/miccai_2021.md

-# Papers to dive in from MICCAI 2021
+# MICCAI 2021: papers to dive in

 ___